Free Tips to Help an Adopted Dog with a Resource Guarding Problem

 Saint Bernards are naturally alert and quick to notice unusual activity.
 They can also experience separation anxiety and may become destructive if left alone for long periods.
 Since they are large dogs, they need plenty of space to move around.

 It only took us a few moments to see that this was not a case of dog aggression.
 While Bernie needed a little polishing, I did not spot any signs of aggression during our three hour session.
+This is often the case for a dog with a resource guarding problem as once the resource is removed, the aggressive behavior stops.

 Tips to Help a Dog with a Resource Guarding Problem